kotontrion/kompass/README.md

 ```

 the PKGBUILD can be found [here](https://github.com/kotontrion/PKGBUILDS/blob/main/kompass-git/PKGBUILD).
-I wont publish it to the AUR, as this is a my personal bar and is most likely not very useful to others without some modifications.
+I wont publish it to the AUR until libkompass is more mature.

 ### from source

 #### dependencies

-> [!NOTE]
-> Kompass needs the astal-tray lib built from the aylur/astal#68, and the astal-river lib built from the aylur/astal#186 PR.
-So until they get merged, you have to build them yourself from there.

 ##### build dependencies
 - dart-sass